explosivegaming/clustorio-exp-commands/README.md

-# Explosive Gaming Util for Clustorio
+# Explosive Gaming Command Library for Clustorio

-This is a plugin for [Clustorio](https://github.com/clusterio/clusterio) which provides utility methods for other lua modules.
+This is a plugin for [Clustorio](https://github.com/clusterio/clusterio) which provides an extension of the base game command api.

 ## Installation